networkx/nx-guides/content/algorithms/isomorphism/isomorphism.md

 These graphs are clearly not isomorphic but they have the same degree secuence.

 Another property we can check for is:
 - The same number of cycles of a particular length, for example, triangles.

-We can use the function *fast_could_be_isomorphic()* to check if the graphs have the same degree and triangle sequence.
+We can use the function `nx.fast_could_be_isomorphic()` to check if the graphs have the same degree and triangle sequence.
 The triangle sequence contains the number of triangles each node is part of.

 ```{code-cell}
 nx.fast_could_be_isomorphic(G, H)